 Although the South is often the focus of the history of slavery in America, New York City has a very racist ideological past.
 At one point in the 18th century it is believed that 20 percent of the population of New York City were slaves.
 This past has informed the present because New York City has the most segregated schools in the Nation, as well as a policy of law enforcement and economics that puts black communities at odds with the rest of the city.
 If facts and statistics won’t catch your attention, Brooklyn based artist Nona Faustine will.

 Nona Faustine’s photography is powerful.
 Especially her 2014 series of photographs called “White Shoes.”
 The title refers to the United State’s roots in white patriarchy, and the theme of this series specifically questions the history of the black body and identity and gender politics.

-Faustine began photographing herself standing naked (with the exception of white heels and shackles on her wrists) on a wooden box at the places significant to New York’s 250 years of slavery.
-For example, the piece From her Body Came Their Greatest Wealth, was taken in the middle of Wall Street, between Water and Pearl Streets.
+Faustine began photographing herself standing naked (with the exception of white heels and shackles on her wrists) at places that were significant to New York City’s past involvement in the slave trade.
+For example, the piece From her Body Came Their Greatest Wealth, is situated in the middle of Wall Street, between Water and Pearl Streets.
 Today this location is the heart and soul of the financial market where stocks are traded daily; however until 1762, this exact location was the site of New York City’s first market where participants of the slave trade bought and sold human beings.
 It wasn’t until very recently that this site was given a historical marker identifying its awful past.
 Most New Yorkers are unbeknownst to the fact that many of the most powerful establishments (like the Tweed Courthouse, which was built over a burial ground for slaves) they walk past daily were once significant of the city’s racist history.